nikosbaskozos/nmf-decomposer/README.md

 - **Capture ignored:** it was under 0.5 s.
 - **Folder prompt:** the Set was never saved — save it, or pick a folder once (remembered for the session).
 Filter-only never asks.

+## 7. Acknowledgements
+- Built with FluCoMa (flucoma.org)
+- Developed with assistance from Claude (Anthropic)